HuanYin94/map_compression/Readme.md

 ### prepare folder

 * `prepare poses and scans`
-get the sparser poses for robot stopping cases, magic number used for uniform density of poses
+get the sparser poses for robot stopping cases, distance threshold used for more uniform of poses
 input:  origin poses or trajectories
 output: uniform poses or trajectories